Arkansas Military and Veterans Benefits

 Who is eligible for Arkansas In-State Tuition for Veterans, Service Members and Dependents?
 Those eligible for residency are:

-Veterans discharged or released after 90 days active duty service in the U.S. Armed Forces within three years prior to enrollment
+- Veterans who received an honorable discharge after 90 days or more of active duty service in the U.S. Armed Forces within three years prior to enrollment

 Arkansas Interstate Compact on Educational Opportunity for Military Children (MIC3): The purpose of this compact is to remove barriers to educational success imposed on Children of military Families because of frequent moves and deployment of their parents by: